Theobald Ziegler

-Theobald Ziegler (9 February 1846 – 1 September 1918) was a German philosopher and educator born in Göppingen, Württemberg.
+Theobald Ziegler (9 February 1846 – 1 September 1918) was a German philosopher and educator, born in Göppingen, Württemberg.

 Career

 Ziegler studied theology and philosophy at the University of Tübingen, and later was a secondary school teacher in Heilbronn, Winterthur and Baden-Baden.
 During this time period he also taught classes at Tübinger Stift.
 In 1882 he became konrektor of a Protestant secondary school in Strasbourg, followed by an appointment as professor of philosophy at the University of Strasbourg (1886).

-Theobald Ziegler taught Albert Schweitzer, and is mentioned in Schweitzer's autobiography, "Out of my Life and Thought."
+Ziegler taught Albert Schweitzer, and is mentioned in Schweitzer's autobiography Out of my Life and Thought.
+Ziegler died in Sierentz, Alsace–Lorraine.

 Published works

 Among his literary efforts was a biography of David Friedrich Strauss, and a 1900 publication on Friedrich Nietzsche that was based on lectures Ziegler gave in 1897–98.
 Other significant writings by Ziegler include: